Mortgage rates fuel buyer’s remorse, create opportunities for loan assumptions

-ST. LOUIS – The current housing market is a mixed bag.
-From home prices to inventory, potential buyers and sellers are wondering where they stand.
-Mortgage rates are fueling a lot of uncertainty.
+ST. LOUIS (KTVI) – The current housing market is a mixed bag.
+From home prices to inventory, potential buyers and sellers are wondering where they stand, and mortgage rates are fueling a lot of uncertainty.

-“Mortgage rates aren’t expected to dip below 5% again until about 2025,” Erika Giovanetti, loans expert for U.S. News & World Report, said.
+“Mortgage rates aren’t expected to dip below 5% again until about 2025,” said Erika Giovanetti, loan expert for U.S. News & World Report.

 This month, the outlet surveyed 1,200 Americans who recently bought homes.